blanclist/CDNet/README.md

 python main.py
 ```

 **Notes** of the **Input Formats**: The input RGB images and depth maps will be resized to the size of $224\times 224$ and properly normalized by the test code.
-But the pre-trained CDNet requires the input depth maps to follow the criterion: the object is closer to the sensor, the corresponding depth values are lower, .
-To utilize CDNet to infer saliency maps normally, please ensure the input depth maps follow this criterion before the test.
+But the pre-trained CDNet requires the input depth maps to follow the criterion: the object is closer to the sensor, the corresponding depth values are lower.
+To utilize CDNet for inferring saliency maps normally, please ensure the input depth maps follow this criterion before the test.